syncfusion/blazor-docs/src/charts/range-selector/series-type.md

 ---
-title: " Series types in Blazor Range Selector component | Syncfusion "
+title: " Series types in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about series types feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about the series types feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Series Types in Blazor Range Selector (SfRangeNavigator)
+# Series Types in the Blazor Range Selector (SfRangeNavigator)

 To render the data, the Range Selector supports three types of series.